BerririAmal/jusmundi/README.md

-# Jus Mundis - Technical Test - Data Engineer (LLM/Python)
+# Jus Mundi - Technical Test - Data Engineer (LLM/Python)
 The following repository contains a FastAPI application to convert a list of numbers to their equivalent in French.

 ## Standalone Execution
 To execute, one of the following options can be used:
-- [app.py](https://github.com/berririamal/jusmundi/blob/master/app.py) allows to store convert the numbers using [num2words](https://github.com/savoirfairelinux/num2words).
+- [app.py](https://github.com/berririamal/jusmundi/blob/master/app.py) allows to store convert the numbers using a custom algorithm.
     ```sh
     python app.py
     ```